MWPainter/pose-estimation/README.md

     - Copied files to `twod_threed/src/viz.py` and `twod_threed/src/data_utils.py`
     - Both files are edited to work directly out of stacked hourglass/MPII format of joint co-ordinates.
     - Renamed `camera.py` to `camaras.py` in `twod_threed/src` to be consistent with files copied from the tensorflow implementation.
+- Factored out code in the Human36m dataset class that translated keys for the 2D data to the keys for the 3D data.
+    (Still unsure why they couldn't just be the same...).
+File `twod_threed/src/datasets/human36m.py`

 ## Data